The history of Treasurer's House

 Three became one

-Treasurer’s House became a show piece for Frank's furniture, objects, art and historical knowledge, but it also expressed Frank’s interest in preserving the history of the city of York.
+Treasurer’s House became a show piece for Mr. Green's furniture, objects, art and historical knowledge, but it also expressed his interest in preserving the history of the city of York.

 A unique collection

 The 13 period rooms house antique furniture, ceramics, textiles and paintings from a 300-year heritage.
-Find out more about the stories behind some of the key pieces by talking to the friendly room guides on your visit or uncover the stories behind some of the collection...
+Find out more about the stories behind some of the key pieces on your tour during a visit or uncover the stories behind some of the collection...

 Tag us on instagram